Cart:

 Highest Gold Price Ever Achieved:

-Gold then passed record highs multiple times, driven by expectations of rate cuts with rallies coinciding with FOMC announcements or favorable readings from economic reports.
+Gold then passed record highs multiple times, driven by expectations of rate cuts in 2024, with rallies coinciding with FOMC announcements or favorable readings from economic reports.
 For example, the March FOMC meeting in 2024 forecasted three rate cuts to the federal funds rate in 2024.
 This spurred gold to a new all-time high on March 20th to $2,220.
 Market players optimistically bought gold in anticipation of future rate cuts in the near term, driving up the spot price to new all-time highs.
-This bull run continued until May 20th, 2024 when spot gold peaked at $2,450 per troy ounce as investors reacted to the death of Iran's President, who perished in a helicopter accident during a period of heightened tensions in the Middle East.
-The most recent price peak followed a period of consistent growth amidst confidence of a rate cut in September 2024 before hitting the current all-time high of $2,483 on Tuesday, July 16th.
+This bull run continued until May 20th, 2024, when spot gold peaked at $2,450 per troy ounce as investors reacted to the death of Iran's President, who perished in a helicopter accident during a period of heightened tensions in the Middle East.
+The next price peak followed a period of consistent growth amidst confidence of a rate cut in September 2024 before hitting a high of $2,483 on Tuesday, July 16th.
 This record setting price followed an assassination attempt on former U.S. president Donald Trump, which occurred on Saturday, July 13th.

 Gold Price Appreciation Over Time: